mwilen/hokanjs/README.md

 # hokanjs
-Hokanjs is a super small (1kB gzipped) and simple string interpolation library that searches the DOM and replaces placeholders.
+Hokanjs is a very small and simple string interpolation library that searches the DOM and replaces placeholders.
 Works in any text (found in the DOM) as well as in attributes.
 A placeholder is a word encased with `{{}}`, e.g:
 ```